Wooster Plus Program

 - Students are required to work with their academic advisors to determine appropriate course selection and to ensure that they will have additional courses that must be completed during the ninth and tenth semesters to fulfill degree requirements.

 - Students will be required to submit an academic plan and meet with the Dean for Curriculum and Academic Engagement, who will review and approve all Wooster Plus Program academic plans.
 Interested students should complete this form.

 - Students must be enrolled full-time (three or more courses per semester) to be eligible for the Wooster Plus program.
-Students needing one or two courses for graduation, should contact the Dean for Curriculum and Academic Engagement, who will be able to provide support in finding approaches that meet their individual needs.
-(Students could participate in the Wooster Plus program if they meet the eligibility requirements and wish to take three or more courses and live on-campus.
+Students could participate in the Wooster Plus program if they meet the eligibility requirements, wish to take three or more courses (at least two of these credits must be graduation requirements), and live on-campus.
 However, there are also other approaches to making up one or two courses.)
+Students needing less than two courses for graduation, should contact the Dean for Curriculum and Academic Engagement, who will be able to provide support in finding approaches that might meet their individual needs in a different way.

 - Due to immigration regulations, international student eligibility will be determined by the Registrar's Office, firstname.lastname@example.org, in consultation with Jill Munro, Director of International Student Services, at email@example.com.